sdr-enthusiasts/docker-shipfeeder/README.md

 You can [log an issue](https://github.com/sdr-enthusiasts/docker-shipfeeder/issues) on the project's GitHub.

 I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.

+## Acknowledgements

+This effort wouldn't exist without much help and advice of the following individuals:

+- [JvdE-Github](https://github.com/jvde-github/ais-catcher), who created the excellent `ais-catcher` package which forms the basis of this container
+- [Wiedehopf]((https://github.com/wiedehopf) without whose advice we'd all still live in the stone age
+- [John Norrbin](https://github.com/Johnex) for his ideas, testing, feature requests, more testing, nagging, pushing, prodding, and overall efforts to make this a high quality container and for the USB "hotplug" configuration
+- The community at the [SDR-Enthusiasts Discord Server](https://discord.gg/sTf9uYF) for helping out, testing, asking questions, and generally driving to make this a better productn
+- [Pete](https://pliw.co.uk/ais) who provided access and major help testing new features

+## License

+Copyright (C) 2022-2024, Ramon F. Kolb (kx1t)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.